 6.1.4.The Complainant claims that it has further registered their trademark in country code Top Level Domains (‘ccTLDs’), enabling users to access the Complainant’s services, using their ilocal TLD as set out in Annexure 6 of the Complaint and the non-exhaustive list I of the Complainant’s ccTLD’s can be identified below: <ziprecruiter.co.nz> registered May, 2015; <ziprecruiter.com.au> registered June, 2015; <ziprecruiter.fr> registered January, 2016; <ziprecruiter.co> registered May, 2013; and <ziprecruiter.co.uk> registered September, 2010.

-6.1.5.The Complainant claims that it is recognised as one of the fastest growing technology companies in North America, ranking at 231 in the Deloitte (2017), Technology Fast 500 as set out in Annexure 7 of the Complaint.
+6.1.5.The Complainant claims that it is recognized as one of the fastest-growing technology companies in North America, ranking at 231 in the Deloitte (2017), Technology Fast 500 as set out in Annexure 7 of the Complaint.
 The Complainant further claims that it was also featured in Forbes (2017), claiming its place amongst the top 100 world’s best cloud companies as set out in Annexure 8 of the Complaint.

 Complainant’s rights and should have paid more heed to the representations made to their Registrar, to ensure that they did not infringe any trademark rights.